 4.1 The Church authority has access to appropriately trained personnel - lay, religious or clergy - whose clearly defined roles are to listen to and represent the pastoral needs of the respondent.
+This is o clearly defined roles are to listen to and represent the pastoral needs of the respondent.
 This is done in consultation with the respondent.
+4.2 The Church authority has arrangements in place to inform the respondent that an allegation has been

-4.2 The Church authority has arrangements in place to inform the respondent that an allegation has been received about them, and has a procedure for deciding whether an interim management plan needs to be put in place for the respondent.
-4.3 When statutory authority investigations and assessments have been completed, the Church authority resumes the preliminary investigation/collecting the proofs as provided for in Canon 1717 (1)-(3)(cleric) and Canon 695 (non-ordained religious).
-4.4 The Church authority has suitable arrangements in place for the monitoring of a respondent, where there is a case to answer, until (and if) the Church authority no longer has responsibility for monitoring the respondent.
+- 4.2 The Church authority has arrangements in place to inform the respondent that an allegation has been received about them, and has a procedure for deciding whether an interim management plan needs to be put in place for the respondent. - When statutory authority investigations and assessments have been completed, the Church authority resumes the preliminary investigation/collecting the proofs as provided for in Canon 1717 (1)-(3)(cleric) and Canon 695 (non-ordained religious). - The Church authority has suitable arrangements in place for the monitoring of a respondent, where there is a case to answer, until (and if) the Church authority no longer has responsibility for monitoring the respondent.